civilKaos82/layout-drill-right-hand-navigation-challenge/README.md

 * [A Step-by-Step Float Tutorial][]
 * [Simple 2 column CSS layout][]

-CSS is weird and frustrating for most engineers.
-The model seems inconsistent and strange at first, but the engineers who master it are treated with awe and reverence.

 ## Releases

 ### Release 0 : Implement Right-hand Navigation